 B.A., Economics, UFMG

 Dr. Pinheiro received his BA in Economics from UFMG in Brazil, and his MA and PhD in Sociology from Emory University.
 Prior to becoming an assistant professor of sociology at Savannah State University, he was a postdoctoral fellow at the Georgia Institute of Technology, where he worked on the NETWISE project.
 The NETWISE project focused on issues related to diversity and underrepresentation in academia.
 He has taught at Emory University and at the Georgia Institute of Technology.
-Dr. Pinheiro has published in Poetics, Work and Occupations, Technological Forecasting and Social Change and Scientometrics.
+Dr. Pinheiro has published in the European Journal of International Relations, Poetics, Work and Occupations, Technological Forecasting and Social Change and Scientometrics.
 He has taught classes on introduction to sociology, the sociology of culture, and economic sociology.
-He currently teaches Social Problems, Social Statistics and Social Research Methods.
+He currently teaches Social Problems, Contemporary Social Theory, Social Statistics and Social Research Methods.